 The loss or theft of items before an event shall be reported to the Committee at the earliest possible time, so that appropriate action may be taken to the impact on the event.
-Where such loss or theft occurs close to, or on the day of an event, the priority shall be to ensure that the event quality is not compromised.
 The greatest impact on an event will stem from the loss or theft of timing equipment or associated items of plant, for example communication devices, generators.
 The strategies employed shall be as detailed in 3.1.